LoganRan625/iSH-IP-Scanner/README.md

 Scan tool for iSH app

     Sends pings out to user defined ip and extention.
-    Ip addresses are saved to list if pings get response. saves IPs to file and prints them to screen.
+    Ip addresses are saved to file and printed to screen.

 ***
 INSTALLATION